lucky7xz/drako/README.md

 Ideas are welcome.
 Bugs will be hunted.
 -   **Issues:** Report defects or propose architectural changes.
 -   **Pull Requests:** Fork the repository and submit your work.
--   **Alpha State:** `drako` is currently in ALPHA.
+-   **Alpha State:** `drako` is currently in (late) ALPHA.
 It is stable but evolving.
 This is your opportunity to influence its development.

 ---